 Modern timber sash windows

 The timber sash window has stood the test of time in terms of its character, style, and unique features.
 Although generally associated with the period properties of old, they are also becoming very popular with owners of more modern properties.
 There’s no doubt the beauty of sash is timeless, and now modern manufacturing techniques are helping to propel them into the 21st century.
 Of course the modern timber sash window of today is vastly superior to its old rattling counterpart in many ways.
-They are more energy efficient, draught-proof, weather proof and burglar proof.
+They are more energy efficient with double glazing, draught-proof, weather proof and burglar proof.
 They are also likely to last much, much longer.

 Features of the modern timber window